Kylian Mbappé: 2017–2021: Ligue 1 Player of the Year award and UEFA Champions League finalist

 On 3 August 2019, Mbappé scored in a 2–1 win over Rennes to capture his first title of the 2019–20 season, the Trophée des Champions.
-He then scored again in PSG's opening Ligue 1 match of the season, a 3–0 home win over Nîmes on 11 August.
-On 22 October, he came off the bench and scored a perfect hat-trick in a 5–0 away win over Belgian side Club Brugge in the Champions League; at the age of 20 years and 306 days, he became the youngest player ever to score at least 15 goals in the competition.

-On 1 May 2020, PSG were crowned Ligue 1 champions after the season had been called off amid the COVID-19 pandemic; at the time of the league's premature suspension, PSG were in first place, with a twelve–point lead over second–placed Marseille.
-Mbappé finished the 2019–20 season as joint-top scorer in Ligue 1 with 18 goals, along with Monaco's Wissam Ben Yedder; however, Mbappé was assigned the title due to his higher goals-per-game ratio.
-On 24 July, in the Coupe de France final against Saint-Étienne, Mbappé was forced off after sustaining an injury following a challenge from Loïc Perrin, who was sent off; PSG won the match 1–0, although Mbappé was ruled out of the Coupe de la Ligue final, which PSG went on to win, completing a domestic treble.
-He returned to action in the Champions League quarter-final against Atalanta on 12 August, coming on a substitute, and assisting Eric Maxim Choupo-Moting's match–winning goal in injury time.
-PSG eventually suffered a 1–0 loss to Bayern Munich in the Champions League final on 23 August.
+On 22 October, he scored a perfect hat-trick in a 5–0 victory over Club Brugge in the Champions League.
+On 1 May 2020, PSG were crowned Ligue 1 champions after the season was cut short during the COVID-19 pandemic.
+Mbappé finished the 2019–20 season as the joint-top scorer in Ligue 1 with 18 goals, along with Monaco's Wissam Ben Yedder; Mbappé was assigned the title due to his higher goals-per-game ratio.
+After an injury during the Coupe de France final, Mbappé was unable to play in the Coupe de la Ligue final, which PSG went on to win, completing a domestic treble.
+He returned to action in the Champions League quarter-final against Atalanta on 12 August, assisting a match-winning goal in injury time.
+PSG lost 1–0 to Bayern Munich in the Champions League final on 23 August.

+Mbappé missed the first three matches of the season after contracting COVID-19.
+He returned on 20 September 2020, scoring a goal in a 3–0 win against Nice.
+In a Ligue 1 match against Montpellier on 5 December, Mbappé became the fifth player to score 100 goals for PSG.
+During the Champions League group stage, Mbappé scored two goals in a 5–1 victory over İstanbul Başakşehir, qualifying PSG for the knockout phase.
+He became the youngest player in Champions League history to reach twenty goals, although his record was surpassed by Erling Haaland later in the season.
+On 16 February 2021, a Champions League hat-trick saw Mbappé become PSG's third-highest scorer.
+On 10 March, Mbappé's goal in a 1–1 draw against Barcelona saw him surpass Lionel Messi as the youngest player to reach 25 Champions League goals.

+In the first leg of the Champions League quarter-final against Bayern Munich on 7 April, Mbappé scored two goals in PSG's 3–2 victory.
+PSG was eliminated in the semi-finals.
+On 19 May, Mbappé had one goal and one assist as PSG won the Coupe de France final against Monaco, claiming their first major trophy of the season.
+He ended the Ligue 1 campaign with 27 goals, becoming the top scorer for the third consecutive season.
+He also received the Ligue 1 Player of the Year award and was included in the Ligue 1 Team of the Season.